jaeman308/SpaceMan_Guess_the_PLanet/README.md

 - CurrentWord: empty array to hold the current word from the word bank.
 - Guess count: empty number to hold the count down of the guesses which will be 5 max
-- Correct letters: empty  providing what the user has inputted.
+- Correct letters: empty string  providing what the user has inputted.

 ### **Constants:**